Derek Hough: Other media

 Hough was one of Bruno Tonioli's panelists on BBC One's DanceX, the first episode of which aired on July 14, 2007.
 He went on to choreograph and perform in Cheryl Cole's "Parachute" music video, after being introduced to her by Tonioli.

 Hough was a founding member of the Ballas Hough Band (formerly Almost Amy) and he shared lead vocals, played guitar and had several songwriting credits on the band's self-titled debut CD that was released by Hollywood Records in March 2009.

 Hough directed Mark Ballas' music video for his song "Get My Name" that was released on MTV on May 14, 2014.

 Hough's first book Taking the Lead: Lessons from a Life in Motion came out on August 5, 2014 and managed to enter The New York Times Best Seller list on August 24, 2014.

 Along with Ballas, Hough bought a house in order to flip it for profit.
 The process of the home renovation was broadcast as a four episode series on HGTV called Mark & Derek's Excellent Flip.
 The show aired in the Spring of 2015.

 In 2016, Hough appeared alongside Lindsey Stirling in the music video for The Arena which he also choreographed.

 In 2017, Hough participated in the celebrity edition of American Ninja Warrior for Red Nose Day.

 In 2017, in an interview with Billboard, Hough revealed that he is going to be performing on the alternative metal band Breaking Benjamin's upcoming album Ember, scheduled for a release in 2018.

 In September 2019, Hough hosted an NBC special Return to Downton Abbey: A Grand Event.
 In November 2019, Hough had emergency surgery to remove his appendix due to appendicitis; he published a video of himself dancing with Hayley Erbert post-surgery.

 In September 2020, he signed a wide-ranging deal with ABC Entertainment.

+In September 2025, it was announced that Hough would replace Billy Bush as the host of Extra beginning with its 32nd season.

+Personal life

+Hough married fellow dancer Hayley Erbert on August 26, 2023 in Monterey County, California.
+They began dating in 2015 after meeting during the Move Live Tour in 2014.
+In July 2025, the couple announced they were expecting their first child.